Braids, inner automorphisms and the Andreadakis problem

 \subsubsection{The free group}

 Let $G = F_n$ be the free group on $n$ generators, with $n \geq 2$.
 It is centerless, so that $\Inn(F_n) \cong F_n$.
-For short, we will often denote $\Inn(F_n)$ only by $F_n$.
 We can apply the above machinery to the lower central series $\Gamma_*(F_n)$.
-Since the associated graded ring $\Lie(F_n)$ is free, whence centerless.
-As a consequence, we deduce directly from Corollary \ref{Andreadakis_for_Inn_LCS} the following :
+The associated graded ring $\Lie(F_n)$ is free, whence centerless.
+As a consequence, we deduce directly from Corollary~\ref{Andreadakis_for_Inn_LCS} the following :

 \begin{cor} The subgroup $\Inn(F_n)$ of $IA_n$ satisfies the Andreadakis equality. \end{cor}

 We do not need the full strength of the above theory of filtrations on inner automorphisms in order to get this result.
 In fact, it may be enlightening to write down a direct proof of this corollary.